-House to vote on criminal contempt against Attorney General, Commerce Secretary over census
+House to vote on criminal contempt against attorney general, commerce secretary over census

 Breaking News Emails

-Ross had testified before Congress that he added the question "solely" because of a request from the Department of Justice, but it later emerged he'd asked DOJ to make the request, and that he and administration officials had been discussing adding the question for months.
+Ross had testified before Congress that he added the question "solely" because of a request from the Department of Justice, but it later emerged he'd asked the department to make the request, and that he and administration officials had been discussing adding the question for months.

-Barr and Ross maintain they've tried to comply with Oversight's investigation, but the resolution charges the pair have obstructed it by failing to turn over key documents.
-Barr also blocked a DOJ employee from answering 150 questions about the process.
+Barr and Ross maintain they've tried to comply with the Oversight Committee's investigation, but the resolution charges the pair have obstructed it by failing to turn over key documents.
+Barr also blocked a Justice Department employee from answering 150 questions about the process.

-If the resolution passes the Democrat-controlled House as expected, it would be just the second time in American history that an Attorney General had been found in criminal contempt — and the second time in seven years.
+If the resolution passes the Democratic-controlled House as expected, it would be just the second time in American history that an attorney general had been found in criminal contempt — and the second time in seven years.
 In 2012, the Republican-controlled House found then-Attorney General Eric Holder in contempt for failing to turn over subpoenaed documents.

 The Obama Justice Department declined to pursue a criminal charge against Holder, and the contempt case against him wound up slogging through the court system for years.
 It quietly settled earlier this year.